fulvio-bronzetti/Lichess-Data-Analysis/README.md

-A Python project to analyze my chess performance on Lichess.org via API.
-It extracts user statistics, visualizes preferred game modes, and downloads the last 300 rapid games in PGN format.
+A Python project to analyze my chess performance on Lichess.org using the official API.
+It extracts user statistics, visualizes preferred game modes, and downloads the last 300 rapid games in PGN format for further analysis.

-🚀 Features
+ Features
-Secure connection to the Lichess API using a personal token.
+ Secure connection to the Lichess API via personal token

-Extraction of performance metrics by game mode (bullet, blitz, rapid, etc.).
+📊 Extraction of performance metrics by game mode (bullet, blitz, rapid, etc.)

-Data visualization with bar plots.
+📈 Data visualization using bar plots

-Download of the last 300 rapid games in PGN format.
+📥 Download of the last 300 rapid games in PGN format

-Estimation of Winning rates by opening and by color.
+♜ Estimation of win rates by opening and by color

-Statistical test to compare win rates of black and white.
+📐 Statistical test to compare win rates between playing as White and Black

 🛠️ Technologies Used
-Python

-berserk – to connect to the Lichess API.

-dotenv – for secure token management.

-pandas – for data manipulation.

-matplotlib – for data visualization.

-scipy.stats - for statistical tests
+Library	Purpose
+berserk	Connects to the Lichess API dotenv	Manages API token securely pandas	Data manipulation and analysis matplotlib	Data visualization scipy.stats	Statistical testing (e.g., z-test)

 🔮 Future Goals
-Estimate the average amount of blunders by game
+Estimate the average number of blunders per game Visualize Glicko-2 rating progression